kubeshop/testkube/docs/executor-artillery.md

 ## Summary

-With Artillery executor you can now run your tests in Kubernetes with ease.
+With the Artillery executor you can now run your tests in Kubernetes with ease.
 Testkube simplifies running tests inside a cluster and stores tests and tests results for later use.